-6- to 7-year-olds may:
+6- to 7-years:

 - Understand concept of numbers

-- Know day-time and night-time
+- Know daytime and nighttime

 - Can differentiate right and left hands

 - Can count backwards

 - Know the dates, months, years

 - Understand fractions

 - Understand concept of fractions and space

 - Draw and paint

 - Enjoy to read well, Write stories or letters

-- Enjoy talking on the phone or texting.
+- Enjoy talking on the phone or texting

-Move from playing alone to having multiple friends and social groups.
+Most infancy from 6-12 years will move from playing alone to having multiple friends and social groups.
 While friendships become more important, the child is still fond of his or her parents and likes being part of a family.